 The mouthpiece has a cartridge.
-The cartridge contains a nicotine solution.
+The cartridge contains liquid nicotine.

-A heating element turns the solution into a vapor when you inhale.
+A heating element turns the liquid into a vapor when you inhale.

 A battery provides power to the heating element.